itsatony/go-datarepository/README.md

 - `ErrInvalidIdentifier`: Returned when an invalid identifier is provided
 - `ErrInvalidInput`: Returned when invalid input is provided to a repository method
 - `ErrOperationFailed`: Returned when a repository operation fails for a reason other than those above
+- `ErrNotSupported`: Returned when an operation is not supported by the current repository implementation

 You can use the provided helper functions to check for specific error types: